AjkayAlan/docker-linux-dev-box/README.md

 # docker-linux-dev-box

-Creates a linux development environment with docker that has most nice things installed
+Creates a linux development environment with docker that has most nice things installed.
+Source code located on [github](https://github.com/AjkayAlan/docker-linux-dev-box)

 ## Purpose